 5. Quad bike tour

 We recommend Megisto ATV Adventure.
-They’re excellent valu, have top Tripadvisor reviews and are based in Ubud, however they only have one tour option.
+They’re excellent value, have top Tripadvisor reviews and are based in Ubud, however they only have one tour option.
 For more advanced experiences and different types of ATV tour throughout Bali, check out baliatvtour.com.
+This is our of our favourite adventurous things to do in Bali!

 6. Scuba diving and snorkelling